opencoff/ovpn-tool/README.md

 * Database encryption:
     * User passphrase is first expanded to 64 bytes by hashing it via SHA-512.
-    * Every database instance has a 32-byte random salt associated with it.
-This salt is used along with the expanded passphrase above as inputs to the Argon2i KDF.
-The resulting output is 64-bytes of strong password.
+    * The DB is associated with a random 32-byte encryption key and a random 32-byte salt.
+This key is protected with a Key-encryption-key (KEK) derived from the expanded passphrase.
+    * The salt and expanded passphrase are fed into Argon2i to derive the KEK.
+    * The DB encryption key is stored on disk as XOR of the KEK; a SHA256 checksum of the salt and KEK is stored alongside to verify that the user supplied passphrase is valid.
+    * In pseudo code, the above looks like so:

+	  expanded  = SHA512(passphrase)
+	  salt      = randombytes(32)
+	  dbkey     = randombytes(32)
+	  kek	    = KDF(expanded, salt)
+	  enc_dbkey = dbkey ^ kek
+	  checksum  = SHA256(salt, kek)

-    * The KDF parameters are hardcoded in `db.go`;
+    * The KDF parameters are hardcoded in `cipher.go`;
       it is currently `Time = 1`, `Mem = 1048576`, and `Threads = 8`.
-    * Database keys are entangled with the expanded passphrase and the DB salt via HMAC-SHA256.
-We don't use any kind of AEAD here because we need a quick and easy way to map user CN's to actual keys.
-See how `d.key()` is used in *db.go*.
     * Database entries are individually encrypted in AEAD (AES-256-GCM) mode.
       The AEAD nonce size is 32 bytes (instead of the golang default of 12 bytes).
     * Each AEAD encrypt instance uses a separate salt and key extracted via HKDF.
     * The HKDF salt is hashed via SHA256 and used as the AEAD nonce.
     * The HKDF salt is used as additional data in the AEAD construction.
+    * Database bucket keys are entangled with the expanded passphrase and the DB salt via HMAC-SHA256.
+We don't use any kind of AEAD here because we need a quick and easy way to map user CN's to actual keys.
+See how `d.key()` is used in *db.go*.

 ## Guide to Source Code
 * `pki/`: PKI abstraction - includes database storage, marshaling/unmarshaling etc.